-The teaching presentations will be given during class time between November 3rd and November 12th.
+The teaching presentations will be given during class time on October 12th and 14th.
 You will choose the day of your teaching demonstration today.
 You are expected to be fully prepared on your demonstration day.
 You cannot change your presentation day without a very good excuse.